 Anna S. Mueller, PhD, is the principal investigator of this project.
-She is an associate professor in the Department of Sociology at Indiana University, where she teaches classes on sociology of education, mental health, and medical sociology.
-She is a member of the American Association of Suicidology, the Society for Research on Adolescence, and the chair of the Section on Children & Youth of the American Sociological Association.
+She is the Luther Dana Waterman Associate Professor in the Department of Sociology at Indiana University, where she teaches classes on sociology of education, mental health, and medical sociology.
+She is a member of the American Association of Suicidology, the Society for Research on Adolescence, and the past-chair of the Section on Children & Youth of the American Sociological Association.
 She received her BA from Wellesley College in 2002 and her PhD in sociology with a specialization in adolescent development in schools in 2011 from the University of Texas at Austin.
-Her research on youth suicide has won numerous awards for its contribution to knowledge, and she’s deeply committed to translating research into strategies to help youth have better lives.
-Her research can be read on her website.
+Her research on youth suicide has won numerous awards for its contribution to knowledge, and she’s deeply committed to translating research into strategies to help schools and communities prevent suicide.
+Her research and writing can be read on her website.
 She's published in the American Sociological Review, Social Science & Medicine, the Journal of Health and Social Behavior, the American Journal of Public Health, among others.

 For more information on Anna, visit her website: www.annasmueller.com